Skip to content

 The BSc (Hons) in Community Practice is made up of 120 credits at level 3, with 30 credits awarded for the core ‘Fundamentals’ module, 50/60 credits from optional modules relevant to each student’s community role, selected from a choice of modules outlined below and 40 credits for the dissertation module.
-All modules are 50% theory and 50% practice.
-The programme may be undertaken either full time over one academic year or via a part time route over two to three years.
+All community modules are 50% theory and 50% practice.
+The programme may be undertaken via a part time route over two to three years.
 All students will follow the two core modules and two optional modules that apply to their clinical area.
 On successful completion students will be awarded a BSc (Hons) in Community Practice.

 Please note: The viability of all modules is determined by student numbers.

 The overall entry criteria for the BSc (Hons) in Community Practice are as follows:

 AP(E)L at level 3 is not permitted for this course of study.Further Information about AP(E)L can be obtained from the School’s AP(E)L Advisor.

 Mrs Gina NewburyPosition: Lecturer - Primary Care and Public Health NursingEmail: email@example.comTelephone: +44 (029) 20 91 7836Extension: 7836